wdemp/Youtube-AWS-SAA-Prep-Course-Notes-/Youtube AWS SAA.md

     typically used for web servers, where you don't have much Input/Output sevices

     database server vs web server: the difference is that the web server sends you to the web pages you rwuest; while   database server sends you to files or programs that are already currently residing in the current network.
 The databse server works on the client server architecture.
-In addition databse servers the read or write option for both of them
+In addition databse servers the read or write option for both of them.
+The database servers have to search for the file or command that is entered so the process is a litle more complex than the web server.

     More on Storage- EBS Volumes

      EC2 Instance                                          Database   - Select Statements ( Read Options)
-     Database Server                                         |        -Update, Insert and Delete(Write Options) Resource Intensive                                      |-Volumes
+     Database Server                                         |        -Update, Insert and Delete(Write Options) Resource Intensive                                      |-Volumes   -Select- search for the data
+                                                                         -

      High Number of Input and Output Operations